What is Temu, and should you let your parents order from it?

 "On average, some of them are going to be exactly the same, some of them are going to be coming from exactly the same sellers" that consumers might find at other retailers, The Atlantic's Mull said last year.
 "Others are going to be a little bit junkier.
 Others might use substandard materials that might not always pass muster in the U.S. for safety standards."

-Also worth noting: Pinduoduo's app and website — but not Temu itself — has for several years been on the recently updated U.S. list of "Notorious Markets for Counterfeiting and Piracy," from the Office of the United States Trade Representative.
+Also worth noting: Pinduoduo's app and website — but not Temu itself — has for several years been on the U.S. list of "Notorious Markets for Counterfeiting and Piracy," recently updated bythe Office of the United States Trade Representative.

 The USTR listing says that despite Pinduoduo's claims of adopting new anti-counterfeiting initiatives, a litany of issues remains, including refusals to remove bogus products and "a further deterioration of Pinduoduo's already ineffective seller vetting."